 1. No Expensive Gadgets Needed

 Walking is not like traditional exercises requiring lots of iron and rubber matting.
-When you decide to go for a walk, the only gear you’ll really need are a pair of shoes (or go barefoot if you want!).
-Being minimal means you can go for walk virtually anywhere and anytime you want.
-You can choose to walk back and forth inside your house, up and down a short flight of stairs, and even choose to walk to and from work.
+When you decide to go for a walk, the only gear you’ll need are a pair of shoes (or go barefoot if you want).
+Being minimal means, you can go for a walk virtually anywhere and anytime you want.
+You can choose to walk back and forth inside your house, up and down a short flight of stairs and walk to and from work.

 2. Burns More Calories Than You think

-Walking is a physical activity and as with all physical activity, it burns calories.
-A study from the Department of Kinesiology, Human Performance Laboratory in California State University notes walking a distance of 1600 meters at a pace of 86 m/min (or roughly a 19-minute walk) is able to burn around 500 calories.
+Walking is a physical activity and, as with all physical activity, it burns calories.
+A study from the Department of Kinesiology at the Human Performance Laboratory at California State University in San Bernardino, notes walking a distance of 1,600 meters (or 1,700 yards) at a pace of 86 m/min (or roughly a 19-minute walk) can burn around 500 calories.

 3. Look Tall and Lean

 Proper posture isn’t all about standing or sitting.
 There is also proper posture when it comes to physical movement such as walking.
 Having a good walking posture keeps your body in alignment.
 Likewise, the exact opposite, such as crouched posture, results in reduced muscular function and performance.
-From your neck all the way down to your knees and feet, your joints stay aligned and are therefore more stable and healthier overall.
+From your neck down to your knees and feet, your joints stay aligned and are, therefore, more stable and healthier overall.